 Looking at the diagram above, you may also have noticed the ‘Managing Professional (MP) Transition’ module.
 This is designed to help those who are studying/ have studied the modules beyond ITIL V3 Foundation to transition over to V4 without having to start from scratch.

 Students who are already certified ITIL V3 Experts or have gained 17 V3 credits will qualify to take the MP Transition module.
-Doing so will allow them to gain the official ITIL Managing Professional certification.
+Doing so will allow them to gain the official ITIL Managing Professional certification with just one exam.

 If you have already passed the ITIL V3 Foundation module, but have not yet gained 17 credits or qualified as an ITIL Expert, you have two options for continuing your studies: